graphdeeplearning/website/content/post/transformers-are-gnns/index.md

 h_i^{\ell+1} = \text{LN} \left( \text{MLP} \left( \text{LN} \left( h_i^{\ell+1} \right) \right) \right)
 $$

-> *To be honest, I'm not sure what the exact intuition behind the over-parameterized feed-forward sub-layer was and, frankly, nobody seems to be asking questions about it, too!
-I suppose LayerNorm and scaled dot-products didn't completely solve the issues highlighted, thus the big MLP is a sort of hack to re-scale the feature vectors independently of each other.*
+> *To be honest, I'm not sure what the exact intuition behind the over-parameterized feed-forward sub-layer was and nobody seems to be asking questions about it, too!
+I suppose LayerNorm and scaled dot-products didn't completely solve the issues highlighted, so the big MLP is a sort of hack to re-scale the feature vectors independently of each other.*

-> *[Email me](mailto:chaitanya.joshi@ntu.edu.sg) if you know more.*
+> *[Email me](mailto:chaitanya.joshi@ntu.edu.sg) if you know more!*

 The final picture of a Transformer layer looks like this: